 What is interesting is the increasing abstraction I see in programming.
 Like the NPR guest said, I grew up with that blinking command line.
 It was an exhilarating experience.
 Now, programming with tools like scratch neatly teach students about conditionals, loops, objects, and other programing primitives.

 Every kid should know this stuff.

-Published on Wednesday, January 29, 2014 (3 years, 4 weeks, and one day ago).
+Published on Wednesday, January 29, 2014 (about 5 years, 2 months, and 3 weeks ago).
 Posted in: Educational Tech Leadership